Anti-austerity strikes sweep Europe

 Protesters jammed cash machines with glue and coins and plastered anti-government stickers on shop windows.
 Power consumption dropped 16 percent with factories idled.

-International lenders and some economists say the programs of tax hikes and spending cuts are necessary for putting public finances back on a healthy track after years of overspending.
+International lenders and some economists say the programmes of tax hikes and spending cuts are necessary for putting public finances back on a healthy track after years of overspending.

 While several southern European countries have seen bursts of violence, a coordinated and effective regional protest to the austerity has yet to gain traction and governments have so far largely stuck to their policies.